nimaafshar/metadamagenet/README.md

 pre- and post-disaster image.
 In U-models, the classifier module is a 2d convolution, but in SegFormer models, it is a SegFormer decoder head.
 Hence, U-models learn a much simpler distance function than SegFormer models; the simplicity of the distance function helps them not to overfit but also prevents them from learning some sophisticated patterns.
-In the end, SegFormer models train much faster before overfitting o n the training data, but U-models slowly reach almost the same score.
+In the end, SegFormer models train much faster before overfitting on the training data, but U-models slowly reach almost the same score.
 EfficientUnet localization models have shown that they train better without the usage of focal loss.
+Softmax dice loss does not perform well in damage classification models training.
+A combination of sigmoid dice loss for each class (channel), and cross entropy loss gives the best results in training of a classification model.
+The effect of SCSE in decoder modules and Wide-SE in Encoder Modules of a U-net is very limited; these variations of EfficientUnets performed almost the same as the standard version.

 complete results are available at [results.md](./results.md)